After the Fact Proposals

 Guarantee Accounts will not be issued on ATF proposals.

 - Notify your assigned OSP Sponsored Projects Specialist as soon as possible.

-- OSP will request all documents related to the proposal submission, including cover and budget pages, representations and certifications, etc. These documents, along with a signed R&A form must be uploaded via the OSP website.
+- OSP will request all documents related to the proposal submission, including cover and budget pages, representations and certifications, etc. These documents, along with a signed R&A form.

 - If the project has been funded, submit the above-listed documents, along with a copy of the award, any sponsored-related forms, and all correspondence.

 - If there are subrecipients on the project, OSP requires a copy of the subrecipient’s statement of work and budget, and a letter of intent on their institutional letterhead confirming their participation in the project.